nussl/nussl/README.md

 extend our built-in functionality for your own needs.
 There are many pre-built useful modules that are easy to piece together, such as LSTMs, GRUs, convolutional layers, FC layers, mask layers, embedding layers.
-Everything is built on Pytorch, so adding a brand new module is a.
+Everything is built on Pytorch, so adding a brand new module is a snap!

 ### Using Your Own Data